-Crowdfunding is also often used to describe donation or rewards based fundraising.
-In those cases supporters receive rewards (for example tickets to a show or a credit on a film or website) or simply make donations to individuals in need or charities.
-This type of fundraising is legal, but is not covered by financial market laws.
+Crowdfunding is also often used to describe donation or rewards-based fundraising.
+In those cases, supporters receive rewards (for example tickets to a show or a credit on a film or website) or simply make donations to individuals in need or charities.
+This type of fundraising is legal but is not covered by financial market laws.

 Equity crowdfunding is usually done on websites run by crowdfunding service providers.
 Each service will work in a different way, but typically you'll be able to browse the website to see potential companies to invest in.
-You'll be able to read information to help you work out which companies you'd like to support then the service will tell you how you can purchase shares.
-For example the service may hold your money until the fundraising goal has been reached.
-They'll then pass it on to the company who will issue you with the shares you now own.
+You'll be able to read information to help you work out which companies you'd like to support.
+Then the service will tell you how you can purchase shares.
+For example, the service may hold your money until the fundraising goal has been reached.
+Then they’ll pass it on to the company who issues you with the shares you now own.

+Choose a licensed provider.
 Licensed crowdfunding services have been checked by us and have to follow rules around helping investors get information to help with share buying decisions.

 They must also have systems in place to run some basic checks on the companies who want to raise money, such as checking company senior managers or directors are not bankrupt, or that they don't have convictions for fraud or dishonesty.
 They must have a system in place to handle complaints and belong to an independent dispute resolution scheme.

 Licensed crowdfunding service providers have ongoing obligations to continue to comply with the standards they met when we licensed them.
 Each year they give us up-to-date information to help us understand more about their business.